kitspace/1clickBOM/README.md

 Once the data is added you can use 1clickBOM to add the items to your carts using the buttons on the popup.
 You can also quickly view and empty your carts.

+### Completion ###

+New in version 0.5 is function to search Octopart.com and Findchips.com to try and complete a BOM for you.
+A complete BOM is one that has a part number for _every_ retailer.
+Simply press the button labeled 'Complete' and 1clickBOM will use other fields to search for the fields that are left blank.

 ### Legacy BOM format ###

 The format used prior to version `0.3` simply had the items in the following order: